Raja CA Academy: Construction

+Inauguration

 In March 2021, the construction were completed but the opening was constantly delayed due to the COVID-19 pandemic.
 On 8 March 2022, Raja's first team completed their training in the academy for the first time.

 On 22 September 2022, the academy was inaugurated in the presence of a hundred guests including Fouzi Lekjaa and the Wali of the Casablanca-Settat region, Said Ahmidouch.
 Aziz El Badraoui pointed out that Raja CA has one of the best sports facilities in Africa.
 He also announced the construction of two additional grass pitches with a cost of 18 million dirhams.

 On 21 October 2022, Frenchman Patrick Cordoba is appointed as head of training and director of the academy.
 He had just qualify with Morocco U17 women's national team for the 2022 U-17 Women's World Cup which will take place in India.